sqnguyen829/React-Route-Practice/README.md

 We need to import this where the route are being created import { BrowserRouter, Route } from 'react-router-dom'

-The exact key word is used when there are child routes to a certain route when assigning to <Route />
+The 'exact' key word is used when there are child routes to a certain route when assigning to <Route />.
+This let's the Route know distictly which route is being called.
+If it wasn't used the parent route would over ride the child route.

 To use these routes that were made we need to import from 'react-router' in the component that wants to redirect.